 As of yet, little information is available in regards to when fans can get their hands on the newest title in the franchise.
 Following similar release title windows, it can be speculated that we might see something around Autumn 2021, but that’s yet to be seen.

-Make sure to stay tuned over at our dedicated Call of Duty hub for all upcoming news and guides.
-Check back here often, as Dexerto will be hot on any upcoming news about 2021’s release.
+Make sure to stay tuned over at our dedicated Call of Duty main page for all upcoming news and guides.
+Check back here often, as Dexerto will be hot on any upcoming info about 2021’s release.